carlostbanks/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
+----> The purpose of using sessions is so that a user does not need to authenticate themselves everyime they need to access a specific part of the app.
+Sessions can be setup to timeout after a certain time for security reasons.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.
+----> What bcrypt does to help us store passwords in a secure manner is it "hashes" passwords which basically means instead of saving the passwords as strings, it saves it using cryptography.

 - [ ] What does bcrypt do to slow down attackers?
+----> What bcrypt does to slow down attackers is that it will "Salt" the passwords with random characters to provide everyone with a unique hashed password.
+Bcrypt also hashes passwords multiple times using a time delay function to prevent "rainbow table attacks".

 - [ ] What are the three parts of the JSON Web Token?
+----> The 3 parts of the JSON Web Token are: Header, Payload, and Signature.

 ## Minimum Viable Product